top of page

 Friday

-20 MARCH
+20 MARCH 2026

-Creative Workshop by Mandala Theatre Company
+Creative Workshop: Exploring Women’s Empowerment and Oppression by Mandala Theatre Company

 Friday

-20 MARCH
+20 MARCH 2026

 Discover what ‘freedom’ means across generations.
 Join us for a powerful art exhibition that brings together voices, stories, and visions of liberation from youth to elders.
 Step into a reflective and insightful experience that challenges, inspires, and reveals new ways of seeing freedom.